kawa2019/donateItems/README.md

 ### `npm i`

 This installs node modules.You must use it in order to go next steps.

-Go to another terminal and in src/Database directory you must run JSON Server:

- ### `json-server -p 4000 database.json -m ../../node_modules/json-server-auth`

-The page will be contains data from JSON Server

-Return to first terminal.

 In the project directory, you can run: